This post may contain affiliate links. For more information, please see our affiliate policy.

 - Tropical fruits: I know, there isn’t exactly any growing season for kiwi and mango in the midwest, but they travel beautifully from warmer regions (where they grow prolifically and are at their peak right now).
-Try them in parfaits, fruit salsas, Memorial day fruit salads, and smoothies.
+Try them with Fruit Dip, in parfaits, fruit salsas, Memorial Day fruit salads, and smoothies.

 - Daisy, legume, and onion family vegetables: Get this: asparagus is actually a perennial flower, as a member of the daisy family.
 April showers brought them, and the stalks are exceptional in tarts, scrambles, soups, and pasta recipes.
 Spring peas are technically considered legumes.
 While you certainly could whip them up into “hummus” like you use chickpeas, I’m wild sweet on peas in pasta tosses and salads.
 Sweet onions, and if you’re lucky enough to find them, ramps, are totally dreamy grilled, roasted, or sautéed into sauces, soups, egg breakfasts, and potato sides.